Why a Doctoral Programme in Governance?

 Can I still apply if I have not completed my master's degree at the time of application?

 Yes.
-You should submit all transcripts and certificates you have acquired by the time of application.
-The master’s degree certificate must be submitted before the candidate’s matriculation by 1 September.
+You should submit all transcripts and certificates you have acquired by the time of your application.
+The master's degree certificate must be submitted at the latest upon matriculation (i.e., by 1 September).

 How should I submit the letters of reference?

-You must contact your referees to have them send your letter of reference directly to the applications team.
+You must contact your referees to have them send your letter of reference directly to the PhD Applications Team.

 1. Preferably, your referee may directly email us their reference letter to phd-applications[at]hertie-school[dot]org from the referee's institutional address.
 The letter must be signed and submitted as a pdf.

-2. Your referee may also send a signed letter on institutional letterhead directly to our postal address:
+2. In exceptional cases, your referee may also send a signed letter on institutional letterhead directly to our postal address (see below).
+However, we highly recommend sending the letters via email.

 PhD Applications Team